 I'm a Chicago-based journalist, musician, and band manager who got into media during college when I realized I could make a profession out of being a dilettante.

-Curiosity remains in my work.
-Whether I’m interviewing a touring band or in a meeting with a start-up, I often get a small pause followed by “that's a good question.”
+Curiosity is the constant in my work.
+Whether I’m interviewing a touring band or during a meeting with a non-profit, I often get a small pause followed by “that's a good question.”